-5. Work Wife by Erica Cerulo and Claire Mazur
+By Erica Cerulo and Claire Mazur

-Favorite quote: “The unfortunate fact of the matter is that as women we have a rougher go of it in the workplace—whether on a Hollywood set or a cubicle—and, for all of the camaraderie and mind-melding benefits, being part of a pair also serves as a defense mechanism.
+Favorite quote: “The unfortunate fact of the matter is that as women we have a rougher go of it in the workplace—whether on a Hollywood set or in a cubicle—and, for all of the camaraderie and mind-melding benefits, being part of a pair also serves as a defense mechanism.
 Being able to turn to someone and say ‘Am I crazy?’ is a boon because women are made to question their own sanity all the time.”

 Best time to read this book: With a bottle of Merlot and your best gal pals on FaceTime.

-Favorite quote: “As you grow, you learn more.
-If you stayed as ignorant as you were at twenty- two, you’d always be twenty-two.
+Favorite quote: “It’s very simple.
+As you grow, you learn more.
+If you stayed at 22, you’d always be as ignorant as you were at 22.
 Aging is not just decay, you know.
 It’s growth.
-It’s more than the negative that you’re going to die, it’s the positive that you understand you’re going to die, and that you live a better life because of it.”
+It’s more than the negative that you’re going to die, it’s also the positive that you understand you’re going to die, and that you live a better life because of it.”

 Some friendly advice: If you’re a crier, have tissues nearby.